ComPACT: ACT+Planck galaxy cluster catalogue: Conclusions

 \section{Conclusions}

-Galaxy clusters are the most massive gravitationally bound systems consisting of dark matter, hot baryonic gas and stars.
-They play an important role in observational cosmology and galaxy evolution studies.
-We have created a deep learning model for segmentation of SZ signal on ACT+Planck intensity maps \citep{Naess_2020} and present here a new galaxy cluster catalogue in the ACT footprint.
+Galaxy clusters are the most massive gravitationally bound systems, consisting of dark matter, hot baryonic gas, and stars.
+They play an important role in observational cosmology and studies of galaxy evolution.
+We have developed a deep learning model for the segmentation of Sunyaev-Zeldovich (SZ) signals on ACT+Planck intensity maps and constructed a pipeline for the detection of microwave clusters in the ACT footprint.
+The proposed model allows us to identify previously unknown galaxy clusters, i.e. it is capable of detecting SZ sources below the detection threshold adopted in the published galaxy cluster catalogues (such as ACT DR5 and PSZ2).

-In order to increase the purity of the cluster catalogue, we limit ourselves to publishing here only a part of the full sample with the most probable galaxy clusters lying in the directions to the candidates of the extended Planck cluster catalogue (SZcat, \cite{SZcat}).
-The ComPACT catalogue contains 2,934 galaxy clusters with $Purity\gtrsim88$\%.
+In this paper, we use the derived SZ signal map to considerably improve cluster purity in the extended catalogue of Sunyaev-Zeldovich objects from Planck data (SZcat) in the ACT footprint.
+From SZcat, we create a new microwave galaxy cluster catalogue (ComPACT), which contains 2,962 SZ-objects with cluster purity conservatively estimated as $\gtrsim74-84$\%.
+We categorise objects in the catalogue into 3 categories according to their cluster reliability.
+The ComPACT catalogue includes more than $977$ new clusters (with respect to ACT DR5 and PSZ2 catalogues).

-Note that $\gtrsim1,436$ SZ clusters in the presented ComPACT catalogue are new with respect to the existing ACT DR5 and PSZ2 cluster samples.
-In the future work we plan to identify these objects in the optical surveys, estimate their total masses and redshifts.
+In future work, we plan to identify these objects in Optical and X-ray surveys and estimate their total masses and redshifts.